Clubs & Activities for MD Students

 Rads is Rad

-Rads is Rad is a radiology-focused, student-led organization that explores topics in diagnostic imaging as they relate to primary care.
+Rads is Rad, a student-led radiology organization, delves into diagnostic imaging topics relevant to primary care.
 As a critical tool across medical specialties, radiology aids primary care physicians in investigating underlying pathology.
 Through presentations, workshops, and interdisciplinary collaboration, we create a space for students to explore anatomy, imaging modalities, and emerging treatments like interventional radiology.
 Don't miss our biweekly newsletter, "The Reading Room," offering quiz-based teaching exercises to review imaging and treatment of both unique and common pathologies.
 Join us in unraveling the world of diagnostic imaging.